 You have three attempts per question for each checkup.
-Each checkup will be made available one week before its due date shown on the calendar, but it should not be attempted until all preceding homework assignments are completed.
 Also, while the Final Checkup is approximately three times as long as the other checkups, it is worth exactly the same as the other checkups.

 3j.
 Exams

 All exams are in WebAssign but are proctored through ProctorU; their dates are shown on the calendar, but they will not be visible in WebAssign until the start of the exam window.
 You must sign up for an appointment with ProctorU, and during that appointment they will open the exam for you and monitor while you take the exam; see Testing with ProctorU for more information.